 So for now, the best option is to look for an alternative.

-Use a Raspberry Pi as a Router with Firewall
+Use a Raspberry Pi as a Router with a Firewall

 How to install IPFire on Raspberry Pi

 IPFire is an open-source firewall solution, that is often cited as an alternative to pfSense.
-IPFire has a firewall engine, but also has other interesting features like an intrusion detection system, and supports add-ons to add other features if needed (VPN, proxy, wireless access point, etc.).
+IPFire has a firewall engine, but also has other interesting features like an intrusion detection system, and supports add-ons to add other features if needed (A VPN, or Virtual Private Network, is a technology that allows a user to establish..., proxy, wireless access point, etc.).